kenellorando/cadence/README.md

 - API server requests may also be sent to the `localhost:8080` path.
 See the API Reference for more details.
 - The audio stream is accessible at `localhost:8000/cadence1`.

-## 👩‍💻 Development
+## 👩‍💻 Developing

-### Enabling _Development Mode_
+### Building the Stack
+If you are developing and need to rebuild exactly what you have, use the `--build` flag.

+1. `docker compose down; docker compose up --build`

+### Development Mode
-Cadence provides an optional API that allow special administrative controls that may be useful for testing.
-See the API Reference for development commands.
+Cadence provides special administrative controls that may be useful for testing in an optional development API.
 As the name implies, don't enable development mode on a production server.

 1. Edit `cadence/config/cadence.env`.
    1. Set `CSERVER_DEVMODE` from `0` (disabled) to `1` (enabled).

-### Building the Stack Locally
-If you are developing and need to rebuild exactly what you have, you can do so with Docker Compose.

-1. `docker compose down; docker compose up --build`

 ### API Reference
-See [Cadence's GitHub Wiki for API Documentation](https://github.com/kenellorando/cadence/wiki/API-Reference) for complete details and request/response examples.
+If you are developing a custom client for Cadence Radio stacks, [Cadence's Wiki API Reference](https://github.com/kenellorando/cadence/wiki/API-Reference) provides usage details and complete request/response examples.

-### Kubernetes Deployments
-It is possible to deploy a Cadence stack to a Kubernetes cluster.
-Manifests and additional information are provided in [cadence-k8s](https://github.com/kenellorando/cadence-k8s).